picoded/dockerfiles/logging/docker-filebeat/README.md

 And of course `elasticsearch` configured.

-Note this is not designed for 0 second realtime log pushes.
+Note this is NOT designed for 0 second realtime log pushes.
 (Beside you cant search so in Elasticsearch).

 ## Configuration